qingyanyang/qingyanyang/README.md

 ## Hi there, I'm Chelsea Yang👋

-- 🔭 I’m actively seeking a **junior web developer role** where I can apply my skills, gain hands-on experience, and continue growing as a developer.
+- 🔭 I’m actively seeking a **Junior Web Developer** role where I can apply my skills, gain hands-on experience, and continue growing as a developer.

 ## My primary tech stack includes:
    * HTML